caibo86/gs-go/README.md

 # gs-go
-A microservice framework using gs rpc.
+A microservice framework using gs rpc and go.